Photo via Flickr

 'They are cannibals and homicides seeking pleasure in slaughter.'

-"The Korean War is still very much part of the life of the North Koreans," Harden told VICE News.
+"The massacres committed by the US imperialist aggressors in Sinchon evidently showed that they are cannibals and homicides seeking pleasure in slaughter," said the supreme leader, according to KCNA.Those comments are illustrative of North Korea's propaganda style, said Blaine Harden, an American journalist and author who has written extensively about North Korea."The Korean War is still very much part of the life of the North Koreans," Harden told VICE News.
 "They learn that Kim Il-sung and his genius as a leader allowed the North Koreans to win the war.
 But in the process of winning, they suffered massive atrocities."